Hiking to Phantom Ranch in the Grand Canyon

 The Grand Canyon Lodge includes a mix of camping, dorms and private cabins for overnight use.
 The lodging is in such high demand that it is typically booked 13 months in advance.

 We decided to go rather last minute, so I spend two days calling the Grand Canyon Lodge hoping for a last minute cancellation.
 Somehow we got lucky and four days before our trip got dorm reservations.

 Until you hit Indian Garden’s there are rest stops with bathrooms and water about every 1.5 miles. **Please note that during the winter water service is shut off at the top two rest stops

-Additional information can be found on this PDF provided by the National Park Service
+Additional information can be found on this PDF provided by the National Park Service.

-It took us a about 1½ hours to hike the 4.8 miles to Indian Gardens.
+It took us about 1½ hours to hike the 4.8 miles to Indian Gardens.
 We stopped at all the restrooms and weren’t setting a crazy pace – the trail is that easy.
 We hit the mouth of Garden Canyon, which is approximately one mile beyond Garden Creek right at 10:00 AM.

 I’ll do a separate post about canyoneering Garden Creek Canyon.
 But here is a sneak peak of Aaron on one of my favorite rappels.